-Nathan Fillion was born on 27 March 1971, in Edmonton, Alberta, Canada.
-He is the younger son of Cookie and Bob Fillion, both retired English teachers.
-He has an older brother, Jeff.
+Nathan Fillion was born on 27 March 1971 in Edmonton, Alberta, Canada.
+He is the son of Cookie (Early) and Bob Fillion, both retired English teachers, and has an older brother, Jeff.
 In Canada, he attended Holy Trinity Catholic High School, Concordia University College of Alberta and University of Alberta.
 Before moving to New York City in 1994, he participated in improv theatre, including Theatresports with Rapid Fire Theatre and improvised soap opera Die-Nasty.
 He also appeared in a TV Movie Ordeal in the Arctic (1993) starring Richard Chamberlain and in Strange and Rich (1994).

 After "Two Guys" ended in 2001, Fillion gained critical acclaim and a large cult of fans when he starred as Captain Malcolm Reynolds on the Joss Whedon's Firefly (2002).
 Unfortunately the show was prematurely canceled in late 2002.
 He also guest starred on several episodes of two short lived TV shows, Pasadena (2001), as Rev. Glenn Collins and Miss Match (2003), as Adam Logan.
 In 2003, Whedon gave Fillion another chance to display his range when he cast Fillion as the twisted preacher Caleb, a villain, in the final season of Buffy the Vampire Slayer (1997).
 Before and after "Firefly", Fillion appeared in many movies, Dracula 2000 (2000), Alligator Point (2003), Water's Edge (2003), If Dad Only Knew (2004) and Hollywood Division (2004).